Ivoriel/Accounting_company_administration_app/README.md

 5. Ability to read from database data for documents such as contracts.

 Some of the above ideas could be implemented by creating work templates containing checklists of periodically performed tasks.
-Perhaps a list of smaller checklists would serve best (bread or specific).
+Perhaps a list of smaller checklists would serve best (broad or specific).
 The time tracking tool could be paired with the checklist tracking progress of work along with time spent performing tasks.
 This could then be saved to database to build foundation for data analysis.